With Victoria on hiatus for the foreseeable future, we compiled a list of movies and shows like Victoria to enjoy. All period dramas, of course!

 Sure, we all hope it won’t be long before the return of Victoria on PBS Masterpiece.
-Nevertheless, here are several other lovely period dramas to enjoy until that day comes.
+Nevertheless, here are several other lovely period dramas like Victoria to enjoy until that day comes.

 An under the radar period TV series, The Aristocrats tells the true story of the high born Lennox Sisters.
 A perfect fit for those of us Victoria fans who don’t mind a little embellishing in our historical period dramas.

 #2: Beecham House (2019)

 This newer period drama has similar character dynamics between staff and household members.
 It is also more romanticized than realistic, much like Victoria.
 Fans of Victoria will recognize Leo Suter, who played Drummond.
 In this show, he plays the womanizing and troubled Daniel Beecham.